neuro-inc/neuro-cli/topics/topic-aliases.md

 **exec** defines an external system to execute.

-The command is spawn in a subprocess, Neuro CLI waits for the subprocess finish, and, in turn, returns the exit code to the outer caller.
+The command is spawn in a subprocess, Apolo CLI waits for the subprocess finish, and, in turn, returns the exit code to the outer caller.

 The parameter may specify and executable file along with some options, e.g. `exec = "du --human-readable"` enforces human-readable mode for `du` command.